Zipfian-Science/rickled/docs/source/cli_tools.rst

      }
    }

-Output can also be given as ``application/yaml`` with YAML output using the ``-t`` option:
+Output can also be given as ``application/yaml`` with YAML output using the ``--output-type`` option:

 .. code-block:: shell

-   rickle serve -i mock-example.yaml -b -t YAML
+   cat mock-example.yaml | rickle serve -b --output-type YAML

 Which will produce the YAML output: